 According to Edmunds, you can count on a manual transmission to be more engaging to drive as it will provide you with full control over the vehicle’s gears and when to shift.
 Edmunds added that vehicles with manual transmissions tend to be cheaper than those with automatics.
-Manual transmissions often costs less to repair too.
+Manual transmissions often cost less to repair, too.

 As for the downsides to choosing a diesel pickup with a manual transmission?
 Edmunds says that the learning curve for driving a manual transmission is pretty steep.
 A manual transmission can be frustrating to deal with during heavy traffic as well.
 But the biggest downside?
 Finding a diesel pickup with a manual transmission isn’t going to be easy, especially if you’re shopping for a new diesel pickup.

 Can you still get a new pickup with a manual transmission?

 Here’s the thing, there aren’t actually that many new pickups available with a manual transmission.
 In fact, the last pickups you can still buy with a manual transmission are the Toyota Tacoma and the Jeep Gladiator.
 Once upon a time, the Nissan Frontier was also available with a manual transmission, but the automaker has since nixed that option, leaving just the Toyota Tacoma and the Jeep Gladiator.

 The last diesel pickup truck available with a manual transmission

 But the question remains – are there any diesel pickups available with a manual transmission?
 If you’re shopping for a new diesel pickup, unfortunately, the answer is no. In fact, most pickups these days are offered with an automatic transmission only.
 Manual isn’t even an option.